GregoryShen/11-Azure_stuff/Azure pipelines.md

 # [1 :ballot_box_with_check: What is Azure Pipelines?](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops)

 Azure Pipelines automatically builds and tests code projects to make them available to others.
-It works with just about any language or project type.
+It works with <u>just about</u>[^1-1]  any language or project type.
 Azure Pipelines combines continuous integration (CI) and continuous delivery (CD) to test and build your code and ship it to any target.

-Continuous Integration (CI) is the practice used by development teams of automating merging and testing code.
-Implementing CI helps to catch bugs early in the development cycle, which makes them less expensive to fix.
+==Continuous Integration (CI) is the practice used by development teams of automating merging and testing code.== Implementing CI helps to catch bugs early in the development cycle, which makes them less expensive to fix.
 Automated tests execute as part of the CI process to ensure quality.
 Artifacts are produced  from CI systems and fed to release processes to drive frequent deployments.
-The Build service in Azure DevOps Server helps you set up and manage CI for your applications.

-Continuous Delivery (CD) is a process by which code is built, tested, and deployed to one or more test and production environments.
-Deploying and testing in multiple environments increases quality.
+==Continuous Delivery (CD) is a process by which code is built, tested, and deployed to one or more test and production environments.== Deploying and testing in multiple environments increases quality.
 CI systems produce deployable artifacts, including infrastructure and apps.
 Automated release processes consume these artifacts to release new versions and fixes to existing systems.
 Monitoring and alerting systems run continually to drive visibility into the entire CD process.

-Continuous Testing (CT) on-premises or in the cloud is the use of automated build-deploy-test workflows, with a choice of technologies and frameworks, that test your changes continuously in a fast, scalable, and efficient manner.
+==Continuous Testing (CT)== on-premises or in the cloud ==is the use of automated build-deploy-test workflows==, with a choice of technologies and frameworks, ==that test your changes continuously== in a fast, scalable, and efficient manner.

 **Version control systems**

 The starting point for configuring CI and CD for your applications is to have your source code in a version control system.
-Azure DevOps supports two forms of version control - GitHub and Azure Repos.
+Azure DevOps supports two forms of version control - Git and Azure Repos.
 Any changes you push to your version control repository will be automatically built and validated.

 **Languages**